 Plus, how much money do you spend on clothes you wear at work?
 Suits, dresses, shoes?
-It’s all money that you usually wouldn’t spend.
+It’s all the money that you usually wouldn’t spend.

 In Your Money Or Your Life, Robin and Dominguez lay out a plan that leads to financial freedom.
 It’s very sound and practical.
 But I think you need emotional freedom first.